 a.
 If a student enters the program on a full-time basis and has met ASHA requirements for the biological sciences, basic chemistry or physics, statistics, and the social/behavioral sciences, then it is possible to complete the degree in five semesters.
 Students in the residential program will be on campus for four semesters and will complete an external practicum in their fifth semester.
-Students in the online program will attend part-time for six semesters with a required summer semester on campus and will complete an external practicum in their seventh and eight semesters.
+Students in the distance education program will attend part-time for six semesters and full-time the final two semesters in which they will complete clinical externships and coursework.
+All distance education MS:SLP students are required to complete one summer semester on campus (dates: end of May through end of July).